-The calculations carried out on the sample indicate the following features associated with the sociodemographic characteristics of the respondents: 40% of the respondents have completed higher Theoretical and Empirical Researches in Urban Management education, the average age is 29 years, the average work experience of the respondents is 7 years, 58% of the respondents are not married.
+The calculations carried out on the sample indicate the following features associated with the sociodemographic characteristics of the respondents: 40% of the respondents have completed higher education, the average age is 29 years, the average work experience of the respondents is 7 years, 58% of the respondents are not married.
 In order to interpret the influence of the listed factors on the probability of precarious employment, the marginal effects were calculated (Table 3).